Andalib Elias: Early life

 Elias did his master's in economics at the University of Dhaka.
-He is the son of Akhteruzzaman Elias, a distinguished Bangladeshi novelist and short story writer.
+He was the son of Akhteruzzaman Elias, a novelist and short story writer.

 Career

 Elias joined the foreign affairs cadre of the 20th batch of Bangladesh Civil Service in 2001.
 He served as the Permanent Mission of Bangladesh to the United Nations and the Permanent Mission of Bangladesh to the United Nations in Geneva.
 He was the chief negotiator of the Group of 77.

 Elias was the director-general of the multilateral economic affairs wing of the Ministry of Foreign Affairs.
 He later served as the Ministry's director general of the West Europe and EU Wing.

 Elias was the Deputy High Commissioner of Bangladesh in Kolkata.
 He inaugurated the Global Friendship Art Festival India 2023 at the Visva-Bharati University.
 He screened Mujib: The Making of a Nation at the Deputy High Commission of Bangladesh in Kolkata.

 In June 2024, Elias was appointed High Commissioner of Bangladesh to Sri Lanka.